 Once the correct map is identified, users can consult the manuscript IRS catalogue lists from which a map reference number can be ascertained and input into Virtual Volumes.
 The maps are arranged alphabetically by county, and then within county by parish, burgh of ward.

 Identifying a Map from Home

 It is possible to identify which 25" 2nd edition map is applicable to a particular area by using the Scotland's Places website.
 See below for a search for the village of Aberfeldy:

 - Select the parish you are interested in by either clicking on the parish location on the map or the ‘refine by parish’ link under the map.

 - Select the “2nd and later edition 25-inch” link next to the map.

 - Select the plan covering the area of interest.
 A quick preview of the 'Perth and Clackmannan Sheet 49.06' shows this is the right one for our intents and purposes.
 Remember that the first part of this sheet number, needs to be translated to Roman numerals (XLIX), to correspond to the original 6" OS grid number.

 With this sheet number in mind, a search of the NRS online catalogue will translate this OS grid number into an IRS number.
 Enter the sheet number and the relevant county name ('XLIX.6' ‘Perthshire’) in the "Search for" field and hit the search button.
 Three IRS maps (IRS124/145-147) contain information on this particular area.

-These IRS maps can then be viewed in the Historical Search Room.
+These IRS maps can then be viewed in the Historical Search Room on Virtual Volumes.